You can relieve migraine headaches with Alternate Nostril Breathing.

 Headaches are common

 Over 38 million Americans deal with migraines, according to the Migraine Research Foundation.
-Some migraine studies estimate that 13 percent of adults in the U.S. population have migraines, and 2-3 million migraine suffers are chronic.
+Some migraine studies estimate that 13 percent of adults in the U.S. population have migraines, and 2-3 million migraine sufferers are chronic.
 Eleven million people blame migraines for causing moderate to severe disability.

 Migraine headaches impact the body and mind in many ways, some obvious and some more subtle but equally powerful.

-You can find relief from migraine headaches
+You can relieve migraine headaches with alternate nostril breathing

 It is possible to find relief from migraine and other types of headaches with this alternate nostril breathing technique to help balance the brain.

-This Alternate Nostril Breathing technique helps to balance the brain and ease headaches including migraines.
+This Alternate Nostril Breathing technique helps to balance the brain and ease headaches, including migraines.

 This breathing technique will calm you, center you, and energize you in a grounded way.
 It balances the brain and helps to clear your sinuses.